ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/08-empirical-analysis-and-code-tuning.md

 For example, if the smallest element is already leftmost in the array, then `selectionSort` will still call `swap` with the two position parameters being the same.
-I.e., it will call `swap(A,i,i)`, which has no effect whatsoever, except wasting some time.
+I.e., it will call `swap(arr,i,i)`, which has no effect whatsoever, except wasting some time.
 Thus, the total number of swaps done by Selection sort is always $n-1$ in the best, average and worst cases.
 It might seem like a good idea to test if the positions are the same before calling